 For further information regarding Child Find or fi you suspect your student may have a disability and need special education and/or related services, please contact:

 Transfers into and out of your school need to be handled swiftly; students with IEP’s must continue to receive services; delays in sending or obtaining records do not allow students to go without services.

 For students moving in, call the sending school to get service information and work diligently to get records, especially the current IEP.
 You will have to complete replacement forms and perhaps have to do an initial or reevaluation if records cannot be obtained in a timely manner.
-Most importantly, you need to provide “comparable” services for the student immediately.
+Most importantly, Whiteville City Schools will need to provide “comparable” services for the student immediately.
 Students within North Carolina should have all required forms completed.
 Students outside North Carolina are considered initial referrals.